-Our visit through the Canyon
+Our visit through the Blyde River Canyon

 The next stop is Bourke’s Luck Potholes, a natural phenomenon that marks the beginning of the Blyde River canyon and that is located where the Blyde River (meaning river of joy) and the Treur River (river of sorrow) join.
-Here, hundreds of years of flowing and churning water has carved odd-shaped sculptures in the stone that are recognized as one of the country’s most memorable rocky formations, that look as though they would be more comfortable on the moon.
-The beautiful rocks are a geological wonder, and their rich colors set against the flowing water make this place a sight not to be missed.
-Around the car park there is a nice pick-nick area with a restaurant/bar where you can have your rest and relax.
+Here, hundreds of years of flowing and churning water have carved odd-shaped sculptures in the stone that are recognised as one of the country’s most interesting rock formations that look like they would be more comfortable on the moon.
+The beautiful rocks are a geological wonder, and their vibrant colours set against the flowing water make this place a sight not to be missed.
+Around the car park, there is a beautiful pick-nick area with a restaurant/bar where you can have your rest and relax.

 Map: click here.